 The registration fee for the whole season will be $300 per sailor.

-Upon registration, acceptance to the programme and payment each sailor will receive an Aon National Youth Clinic bib, to identify the sailors at clinics and regattas to the coaches.
+Each sailor will receive an Aon National Youth Clinic bib to identify the sailors at clinics and regattas to the coaches upon registration, acceptance to the programme and payment.

 How to Register

-Complete the Online Registration Form, wait for confirmation you have been accepted to the programme and then go to the online Shop and select the Aon National Youth Clinic 2015-16 item to finialise the payment.
+Complete the Online Registration Form, wait for confirmation you have been accepted to the programme and then go to the online shop and select the Aon National Youth Clinic 2015-16 item to finalise the payment.